T1m3M/ctf-writeups/ångstromCTF 2020/README.md

 > *Hint: Try some google searches for "how to run a file in linux" or "bash for beginners".*

 ### solution:
-We go to the shell server and to the directory given we'll find 2 files flag.txt and revving_up And by: ``` $ file revving_up ``` we know that it's ELF 64-bit and by running it:
+We go to the shell server and to the directory given we'll find 2 files flag.txt and revving_up And by: ```bash $ file revving_up ``` we know that it's ELF 64-bit and by running it:
 ```
 $ ./revving_up
 Congratulations on running the binary!